worldassociation/world-association/README.md

 ## Mission

-Our mission is to address the critical and pressing global challenges of human survival, development, and welfare with effective and modern solutions.
+The mission of the Association is to solve critical and pressing global challenges of human survival, development, and welfare.

 ## Projects

-We are working on initiatives such as
+We are currently working on initiatives such as

 - the establishment of a framework for global democracy,
-- building an anonymous yet verifiably democratic online voting system, and
+- an anonymous yet verifiably democratic online voting system, and
-- introducing a global basic income program, streamed in our digital currency, the world drachma.
+- a global basic income program, streamed in our digital currency, the world drachma.

-This monorepo has three main folders:
+This repository has three main folders:

 ```bash
 .